Did you know a common root cause of your snoring is your tongue?

 Use the eXciteOSA for snoring app to control the intensity of the stimulation and get guidance, reminders, and notifications about your therapy.

-Spread payments over 36months at only £15pm (Klarna) or split by 3 months (Paypal Paylater)
+Spread payments over 6, 12, 24 or 36 months with (Klarna) or split by 3 months (Paypal Paylater)

 The Klarna and Paypal Paylater options will appear after entering your details via checkout